Impact-Site-Verification: 0eedbe8d-4e05-4893-8456-85377301e322

 GLD Ulcer Index

 Ulcer Index captures drawdown depth and duration.
 Lower Ulcer Index means less drawdown pain.
-XAU had the lower Ulcer Index (less drawdown pain).
+GLD had the lower Ulcer Index (less drawdown pain).

 Ulcer Index is computed from each asset's drawdown series over the full lookback window.